Scroll to content

 • A focus on performance and delivery improves children’s confidence and vocabulary acquisition.

-• Talk for Writing project increases children’s application of vocabulary.
+• Talk for Writing increases children’s application of vocabulary.

 Children who need regulation and mental health support have access to tier 1 services – school counselling